Arnulf of Metz: The Legend of the Ring

 Arnulf was tormented by the violence that surrounded him and feared that he had played a role in the wars and murders that plagued the ruling families.
 Obsessed by these sins, Arnulf went to a bridge over the Moselle river.
 There he took off his bishop's ring and threw it into the river, praying to God to give him a sign of absolution by returning the ring to him.
 Many penitent years later, a fisherman brought to the bishop's kitchen a fish in the stomach of which was found the bishop's ring.
-Arnulf repaid the sign of God by immediately retiring as bishop and becoming a hermit for the remainder of his life.
+Arnulf repaid the sign from God by immediately retiring as bishop and becoming a hermit for the remainder of his life.

 The Legend of the Fire

 At the moment Arnulf resigned as bishop, a fire broke out in the cellars of the royal palace and threatened to spread throughout the city of Metz.
 Arnulf, full of courage and feeling unity with the townspeople, stood before the fire and said, "If God wants me to be consumed, I am in His hands."
-He then made the sign of the cross at which point the fire immediately receded.
+He then made the sign of the cross, at which point the fire immediately receded.